-We want to pool together our specialties and do filming, photography and recording trips across the country and abroad.
+We want to pool together our specialties and do research, recording, photography and filming trips across the country and abroad.

 For the UK we’ll be focusing around radio stations that run episodes of ‘Going Wild with Wildlife’, our radio show.
 We’ll hunt out old disused railway lines nearby that once formed part of the thriving rail network.